-GCSE results day 2015 is looming and the stress is building!
-Here's seven ways to help yourself relax and get prepared for this year's results.
+GCSE results day 2017 is looming and the stress is building!
+Here are seven ways to help yourself relax and get prepared for this year's results.

 Avoid worrying and try to sleep